pree2111/Intrusion-Detection-System-and-Classifier/README.md

 <ul>                sudo killall -9 python3           </ul>

 # We hope you like the idea and innovation behind it!
-Special thanks to Brendan Gregg and Team Rebase!
+Special thanks to Brendan Gregg!